- Using resources for educational, informational and recreational purposes only, not for unauthorized, illegal or unethical purposes.

 - Not making unauthorized changes to the setup or configuration of the computer's software or hardware.

-The Library reserves the right to monitor an individual's use of the library's workstation and server if inappropriate use is suspected.
-Failure to follow the Internet Policy and Guidelines or inappropriate use of the workstation equipment of Internet access will result in suspension or revocation of Internet access privileges.
+The library reserves the right to monitor an individual's use of the library's workstations and server if inappropriate use is suspected.
+Failure to follow the Internet Use Policy or inappropriate use of the workstation equipment or internet access will result in suspension or revocation of internet access privileges.
+This applies to users of both the library's workstation equipment and access to the internet via the library's wireless access point (Wi-Fi).

 U.S. Copyright law (Title 17, U.S.C.) prohibits the unauthorized reproduction or distribution of copyrighted materials, except as permitted by principles of fair use.
 Users may not copy or distribute electronic materials (including electronic mail, text, images, programs or data) without the explicit permission of the copyright holder.
 Any responsibilities for any consequences of copyright infringement lies with users.
 The Carter Memorial Library expressly disclaims any liability or responsibility resulting from such use.